Taste Outstanding California Wines

 🥖 Gourmet Pairings & Passed Delicacies

-Indulge in an ever-flowing selection of exquisite bites, including Smoked salmon blini with crème fraîche & caviar, Braised short rib atop polenta cake, a variety of artisanal bruschetta, crisp, tender calamari, and many more chef-crafted delights.
+Indulge in an ever-flowing selection of exquisite bites, including Smoked salmon blini with crème fraîche & caviar, Braised short rib atop polenta cake, a variety of artisanal bruschetta, crisp, tender calamari, and many more chef-crafted delights. (see below for full menu)

 🕊️ A Tranquil Escape